 Besides the history and theory of text-to-speech, our discussion at the conference will cover how to implement these new technologies.
 Things such as SSML or Speech Synthesis Markup Language is something that is not commonly done in eLearning.
 These techniques are specific to not only the language but also the speech engine as Amazon, Google and Microsoft all have slightly different views on how things are done and what options are available.

 A simple example of when to use such a tool is when you need to clear up ambiguous words such as bass and bass.
 One is a fish, one is a musical instrument.
 Or maybe the word “read” as in “I read the book last week” versus “Did you read that book?”
 How can you tell those apart?
 SSML provides a vocabulary to make sounds, Amazon actually has a “part of speech” for some English words that prove tricky.

 Other examples include how you would spell out a phone number so it is read as a string of digits or how you would say 1st when you’re doing an ordered list of numbers?
 It should come as no surprise that using language as always is not a simple problem to solve with a machine and it’s very evident in the Text to Speech world.

-At Global eLearning, we have been pushing the boundaries of TTS limits and surmounting challenges over the past few years with book summaries, elearning courses and videos in hundreds of different cases.
+At Global eLearning, we have been pushing the boundaries of TTS limits and surmounting challenges over the past few years with book summaries, eLearning courses, and videos in hundreds of different cases.
 So, we look forward to sharing our expertise with you at the upcoming 41st Annual LocWorld Conference.
-I hope you will take time to join us!
+I hope you will take the time to join us!

 If you’d like to have a one-on-one conversation, contact Global eLearning today and let’s schedule a consultation.
 Or, attend the presentation at the 41st Annual LocWorld conference – I’ll see you there!